yiffyrusdev/sabry/README.md

 - [] Crates of styled components - currently the only way to create them seems to be const styly.
     - [] CSS support
+- [] Currently the crate causes "dependency inheritance" infection.
+We cant get rid of it, however should be doable to at least get rid of flag inheritance
 - [] There are some strange parsing errors, seems like a bug, however very hard to reproduce.
 Have to investigate.
 Maybe do more tests.
 - [] Experience with cargo-leptos is fine, and we do use it, however its a bit "raughy".
 Need to do something about it.